wbarber93/JS_Basics/README.md

 29/01 - Added Basic_Website files
 30/01 - Added digital 12h clock using JS
-31/01 - Adjusted css file for colour and position of various elements
+31/01 - Adjusted css file for colour and position of various elements 01/02 - Added menu bar, formatted image positions, attempted to add timer function for images to appear